Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

    kubectl get ingress -n ratingsapp
    ```

-## Allow access to the application gateway via port 80 (Will be updated to https soon)
+### Optional: Allow access to the application gateway via port 80

 1. Go to Azure portal and in the lz resource group you'll find the appgwSubnet NSG